kjepo/lisp/README.md

 This is an exercise in building a Lisp machine in a series of steps so that (ultimately) we _could_ write it in assembler.
+Why?
+Yes, why do some people go out in the wilderness and survive only with the help of a knife when they could sit in comfort at their home, eat take-away food and watch TV?

 The original code in `explicit.scm` is a register machine implementation of a Lisp interpreter written in Scheme.